DDC Over DisplayPort

 I2C is a simple serial protocol that uses 2 signaling lines, referred to as SCL and SDA, sometimes referred to as DDC clock and DDC data, along with their associated grounds.
 These are pins 12/15 on a HD15 VGA connector, 6/7 on a DVI connector, and 15/16 on a HDMI connector.

-DisplayPort, on ther other hand, uses its own protocol for video.
+DisplayPort, on ther other hand, uses its own packetized protocol for video.
 It also has a secondary Auxilliary (AUX) channel (and pins) for non-video communication.
-DisplayPort does not have the I2C SLA/SLC pins.
+DisplayPort does not have the I2C SCL/SDA pins.
 Instead, the logical I2C signals are converted at each end into messages on the AUX channel.
 Put another way, DDC is implemented using the AUX channel, but the AUX channel itself is not DDC.
 The "multiplexing" of I2C over the AUX channel is transparent to all but the lowest level of I2C software at each end.

 It is possible to connect the DisplayPort output on a host to a DVI or HDMI input on a monitor using an "active", or sometimes a "passive", adapter.

 Most active adapters connect a DisplayPort output on the host to a DVI or HDMI input on the monitor.
-An active adapter converts the DisplayPort video signal to the TDMS video signal used by DVI or HDMI.
+An active adapter converts the DisplayPort video signal to the TMDS video signal used by DVI or HDMI.
 It also converts the I2C signals on the AUX channel to and from the physical SDA and SCL signals on the DVI/HDMI connector.
 To the host, it appears that it is communicating with a DisplayPort input on the monitor.
 To the monitor it appears that it is communicating with a HDMI or DVI output on the host.

 There are active adapters that convert a DVI/HDMI output on the host to a DisplayPort input on the monitor.
 These adapters are uncommon, and are much more expensive.
 There do not appear to be any adapters that operate in both directions.